Media system dependency theory: Two basic conditions for heightened media needs

-Media dependency theory states two specific conditions under which people's media needs, and consequently people's dependency on media and the potential for media effects, are heightened.
+Media dependency theory posits two specific conditions under which people's media needs, and consequently their dependence on media and the potential for media effects, are heightened.

-The first condition of heightened media needs occurs when the number of media and centrality of media functions in a society are high.
+The first condition of heightened media needs occurs when the number of media and the centrality of media functions in a society are high.
 For instance, in modernized countries like the United States, there are many media outlets and they serve highly centralized social functions.
 In the United States alone, the media act as a "fourth branch" of government, an alarm system during national emergencies, and as a tool for entertainment and escape, whereas in the underdeveloped world the media are not as numerous and serve far fewer functions.
 As such, the media have a greater opportunity to serve needs and exert effects in contemporary America than in a third world country.

 The second condition of heightened media needs occurs when a society is undergoing social change and conflict.
 When there is a war or large-scale public protests like during Vietnam or the Arab Spring, a national emergency like the terrorist attacks of September 11, 2001, or a natural disaster like Hurricane Katrina, people turn to media to help understand these important events.
 Consequently, the media have a greater opportunity to exert effects during these times of social change and conflict.